UniLogin/UniLogin/README.md

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](https://github.com/UniversalLogin/UniversalLoginSDK/blob/master/CODE_OF_CONDUCT.md) and [contribution policy](https://github.com/UniversalLogin/UniversalLoginSDK/blob/master/CONTRIBUTION.md).

 Before you issue pull request:
+* Create an issue and discuss with us to see if feature fits the project
+* For bigger PRs - setup a pair programing session with us :)
+* Split big PRs into multiple smaller PRs
 * Make sure all tests and linters pass.
 * Make sure you have test coverage for any new features.